annesteenbeek/console_workshop/README.md

 # Console workshop
 This is the template repository for the Console Workshop.
-You can use this repo as a base for managing your dotfiles.
+You can use this repo as a base for managing your dotfiles, you can remove the README and slides in that case.

 ## Running
 In order to run this template, simply call the install script.